Install SQL Server on Red Hat Enterprise Linux

 /opt/mssql/.
 The user generated databases and system databases will not be affected by this operation.

-In order to remove the mssql-server package, follow these steps:
+To remove the mssql-server package on RHEL, follow these steps:

 removecommand.
 This will delete the package and remove the files under

 /opt/mssql/.
 However, this command will not affect user-generated and system database files, which are located under

 Removing the package will not delete the generated database files.
 If you want to delete the database files use the following command: